zsq978663747/Documentation/IBC/README.md

 ### 4. Token Quotas
-All token quotas are defined in ibc.token contracts, take bosibc.io as an example of ibc.token contract, you can get them by following command:
+All token quotas are defined in ibc.token contracts, take bosibc.io as an example of ibc.token contract, please refer to [Token Registration and Management](IBC/Token_Registration_and_Management.md) for detailed explanation. you can get them by following command:
 ```
 $cleos -u <eos-mainnet-api> get table bosibc.io bosibc.io accepts